Supporting MCMS – FAQs

 What is the Madison Community Montessori Annual Fund?

 The Annual Fund is our annual giving campaign that runs in conjunction with the school’s fiscal year of August 1 – July 31.
-The Annual Fund provides additional funds needed to to enhance programing.
+The Annual Fund provides additional funds needed to to enhance programming.
 These funds are part of the operating budget.
 Each year MCMS relies on generous gifts from parents, alumni, alumni parents, grandparents, staff and friends.

 Why not just raise tuition?

 The Annual Fund helps further our goal of providing an exceptional Montessori education to many in the greater community.

 MCMS strives to keep tuition as affordable as possible.
 We have always valued a school community that reflects a wide diversity of racial, cultural and socio-economic backgrounds.
 Tuition is not tax deductible, but your gift to the Annual Fund is to the fullest extent of the law.

 High participation signals institutional strength and school pride.
 It also means that more individuals are sharing the financial responsibility to support the school.
 Across the nation, independent school families are making it clear that they understand the need to support schools to the best of their ability.
 Participation in the Madison Community Montessori Annual Fund also unites us in supporting a place that we all love and demonstrates commitment to the children in our school.
 It also encourages others, who do not currently attend MCMS, to join us in supporting our school.